SmitaHtml/ProjectPython/README.md

 Data to be analyzed/Questions to be answered:

-  1. I wanted to see the top 10 Universities and their national rank in the World
+  1. I wanted to see the top Universities in the World

   2. Top Universities by Country
     - By analyzing data/graph it was found that the few large countries like China even though doing well economically need to improve in Education